-- 46. All objective and policies discussing retaining the existing character of the area, specifically as the proposed density is lower than existing. - 47.
-LLRZ-P8 Future Growth Overlay This will be covered in more detail below; however, the policy is problematic.
+- 27. All objective and policies discussing retaining the existing character of the area, specifically as the proposed density is lower than existing. - 28.
+LLRZ-P8 Future Growth Overlay The policy is problematic.
 Who decides the threshold of 'necessary' and 'anticipated demand'?
 Is this a numerical we must wait for before future growth areas can be developed?
 It is submitted this will frustrate the housing market and increase unaffordability.
 Further, is it necessary in the Large Lot zone for reticulated services to be available?
 All Lots are over 800m2 and could accommodate services onsite.